spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/carts-of-registered-users/managing-carts-of-registered-users.md

 {% info_block infoBox "Info" %}

-* You can change the price mode of an empty cart but not the one that has items in it.
+* You can change the price mode only of an empty cart.
-* Currency and store can be changed for an empty cart and for a cart with items anytime.

 {% endinfo_block %}